 It can be observed from Eq.~(\ref{gdot3}) that each of damping, spin current and thermal noise contribute to the rate of energy change.
 In addition, the last term in Eq.~(\ref{gdot3}) is simplified to $\sqrt{d_{x}^{2} + d_{y}^{2} + d_{z}^{2}}\sqrt{\dot{W}_{x}^{2} + \dot{W}_{y}^{2} + \dot{W}_{Z}^{2}}$ which leads to

 where $\dot{W}_{g_{L}}$ is 1D white Gaussian noise and it acts away from the constant-energy orbit along a normal.~\citep{pinna2014spin}

-We now average $\frac{\partial g_{L}}{\partial \tau}$ over a constant-energy orbit since the non-conservative effects act over long time-scales and we are interested in studying their effects on short time-scale rapid periodic motion.
+Now average $\frac{\partial g_{L}}{\partial \tau}$ over a constant-energy orbit as the non-conservative effects act over long time-scales whereas we are more interested in studying their effects on rapid periodic motion.
 In the limit of zero damping, zero spin current at absolute zero temperature, the constant energy solutions to Eqs.~(\ref{mx_dotS})-(\ref{mz_dotS}) in the anti-parallel well are given as~\citep{mayergoyz2009nonlinear,pinna2013thermally,pinna2014spin}